winfunc/deepreasoning/README.md

 ## Acknowledgments

-DeepClaude is a free and open-source project by [Asterisk](https://asterisk.so/).
+DeepReasoning is a free and open-source project by [Asterisk](https://asterisk.so/).
 Special thanks to:

 - DeepSeek for their incredible R1 model
 - Anthropic for Claude's capabilities